-The more you mention the better: after all, a job poster is going to select a writer basing on the things mentioned in a bid.
+The more you mention the better: after all, a job poster is going to select a writer based on the things mentioned in a bid.
 One of the biggest advantages of these websites is that they try to secure the projects as much as possible, so the chances that you won’t get paid in the end are quite low (though it’s still possible).
 The websites also handle all the transactions.

 It’s important to know that though the registration is free, some of these websites may require a certain membership fee.
 Always check it before choosing the one for your work.

 Upwork is probably one of the biggest crowdsourcing platforms: two well-known freelance websites (Elance and oDesk) have merged into one and that’s how Upwork appeared.
-The main client audience of this site comes from Canada, U.S. and U.K. Registration on Upwork is free and so is a certain number of bids you receive after registering, but you still have to pay if you want to increase this number or to purchase more features.
+The main client audience of this site comes from Canada, U.S., and U.K. Registration on Upwork is free and so is a certain number of bids you receive after registering, but you still have to pay if you want to increase this number or to purchase more features.

-You can find jobs for translation, copywriting, article and blog writing, etc. You can also choose a project with fixed or hourly rate (the last one is counted with the help of a special program).
+You can find jobs for translation, copywriting, article and blog writing, etc. You can also choose a project with a fixed or hourly rate (the last one is counted with the help of a special program).
 This site charges 10% of your total rate for its services.